The Jerry Springer Show: Set

 According to NBC, the set for the show has had three major changes over the years.
 When the show first started in 1991, it was very basic with white walls, in an effort to capture the feel of fellow talk show Donahue, Jerry's haircut and glasses even seeming to make him look like Phil Donahue.
 The general look of this set was carried over when the series first moved to Chicago in September 1992, with an unpolished, open air look and bright colored shapes.

 In the fall of 1994, a few months after the series underwent its format overhaul, the studio received a makeover to make it look a bit warmer and more inviting, complete with brick walls, artwork, and bookcases.
 The stage walls were designed so that they could be projected outward into the audience, making room for a catwalk that was used in shows such as the 1997 episode Stripper Wars!
 In late 2000, the whole set was changed to its "industrial" look, changes initially welcomed due to the reduced ratings of the 1999–2000 season.
 In 2007 the set was slightly changed, with a larger studio audience, bigger stage, and a balcony, which was above the stage and ended at the pole.
 Springer used this as his main entrance by sliding down the pole.
 The logo and stage design were carried across to the new studio in Stamford, Connecticut, with only a few changes and stayed as such until the end of the run.

+Topic selection

+The show was initially formatted as a traditional talk show, in which Springer discussed serious topics and interviewed high-profile guests such as Oliver North and Jesse Jackson.
+It eventually reformatted into a tabloid talk show, where it covered more unusual and sensational topics.
+Springer claimed that this reformat was meant to target younger viewers, with Ricki Lake serving as inspiration.

+The show's premiere featured a family reunion.